DannyBoyNYC/5-D3-bar-chart/readme.md

   - [Accessibility](#accessibility)
   - [Interactivity](#interactivity)

-We'll create a slightly more complex [bar chart](https://dataviz-exercises.netlify.app/bar-chart/index.html) using a histogram.
-For extra credit, we'll generalize our histogram function and loop through eight metrics in our dataset - creating many histograms to compare.
+We'll create a [bar chart](https://dataviz-exercises.netlify.app/bar-chart/index.html) using a histogram.
+We'll also generalize our histogram function and loop through eight metrics in our dataset - creating many histograms to compare.

 ## Deciding the chart type

-Another type of question that we can ask our dataset is: what does the distribution of a metric look like?
+Another question that we can ask our dataset is: what does the distribution of a metric look like?

 For example: